Looking for the best Spring Break Destinations for families?

 20. Antigua, Guatemala

-Antigua in Guatemala is one of the best spring break destinations in Central America for families, especially kids.
+Antigua in Guatemala is one of the best spring break destinations in Central America for families, especially kids, and one of the best adventure Honeymoon destinations..

 Why?
 Because it is a safe city with huge cultural differences and an amazing climate.